Bundle Adjustment in the Eager Mode: Experiments

-Our framework adapts seamlessly to PGO by leveraging the same sparsity-aware AutoDiff and sparse linear algebra operations developed for BA.
-The Jacobian matrix \(\mathbf{J} = \frac{\partial \mathbf{r}}{\partial \bm{\zeta}}\) in PGO remains sparse, as each residual \(\mathbf{r}_{ij}\) depends only on the poses \(\bm{\zeta}_i\) and \(\bm{\zeta}_j\).
-Using the \texttt{LieTensor} representation in PyPose, we compute derivatives on the Lie manifold efficiently, while the sparse block structure is handled by our \texttt{sparse\_bsr} implementation.
-The LM algorithm, as outlined in Algorithm \ref{alg:lm}, is applied without modification, demonstrating the generality of our approach.

-We evaluate PGO performance on the benchmarking problems: \texttt{sphere-a} and \texttt{parking-garage}; \texttt{sphere-a} is a synthetic sample released in \cite{g2o}, and \texttt{parking-garage} is a real-world sample \cite{OpenSLAMVertigo}.
+To validate the generality of our framework beyond BA, we evaluate its performance on PGO, as formulated in \sref{sec:pgo_method}, on the benchmark problems: \texttt{sphere-a} and \texttt{parking-garage}; \texttt{sphere-a} is a synthetic sample released in \cite{g2o}, and \texttt{parking-garage} is a real-world sample \cite{OpenSLAMVertigo}.
 We compare our framework against PyPose \cite{wang2023pypose} and Ceres Solver \cite{ceres}, all used for PGO.
 Results are summarized in Table \ref{table:pgo}, and \fref{fig:pgo} shows qualitative results.
 PyPose represents a baseline LM optimizer without sparsity support.
-In solving PGO, our method is \textbf{659$\times$} faster than PyPose, comparing to its latest version until the submission of this work.
+In solving PGO, our method is \textbf{659$\times$} faster than PyPose, compared to its latest version at the submission of this work.
 Additionally, our method achieves comparable accuracy with Ceres Solver. \texttt{parking-garage} is a small sample with only 1661 nodes and 6275 edges, so our efficiency is bounded by the Python interpreter and shows a comparable runtime to Ceres Solver.
 The larger \texttt{sphere-a} sample has 2500 nodes and 9799 edges with larger noise.
 Our method demonstrates a speedup of 8.87$\times$.
 This experiment demonstrates that our proposed framework is adaptable to more types of problems with different compute graphs.